Skip to content

 Supreme Court grants split argument time in U.S. v.
 Skrmetti, a landmark case challenging Tennessee's ban on gender-affirming care for transgender youth.
 Chase Strangio, ACLU's LGBTQ & HIV Project co-director, will argue on behalf of private plaintiffs on Dec.
 4, bringing years of experience in LGBTQ civil rights litigation.

-Editor Connect 7 months ago 3 min read
+Editor 1 year ago 3 min read

 WASHINGTON – The Supreme Court has granted a request for split argument time between the United States and attorneys representing transgender youth and their families challenging a Tennessee law banning gender-affirming medical care for transgender youth.
 Chase Strangio, co-director of the American Civil Liberties Union’s LGBTQ & HIV Project, will present argument on behalf of the private plaintiffs at oral arguments in U.S. v.
 Skrmetti on Dec.
 4.